guikarai/LinuxONE-ECC/rsa-lab.md

 [**** truncated ***]
 ```

-Please, report to the performance table, the sum of real+user+sys time according key size for the column "Key generation in seconds".
+Please, report to the performance table, the sum of **real+user+sys** time according key size for the column "**Key generation in seconds**".
 At this step, you already realize how long it is to generate key pairs bigger than 4096!

 Let's see together what has been generated.
 Please issue the following command:
 ```